cjnaz/cjnfuncs/tools/deployfiles_head.md

 ```

 Notables
-- deploy_files() uses mungePath() for processing the target_dir path, so all of mungePath's features and rules apply, such as user and environment var expanstion, absolute and relative paths.
+- deploy_files() uses mungePath() for processing the target_dir path, so all of mungePath's features and rules apply, such as user and environment var expansion, absolute and relative paths.
 - Permissions may be set on deployed files and directories.
 For example, `creds_SMTP` is set to user-read-write only.
 - Various exceptions may be raised, including PermissionError, FileNotFoundError, FileExistsError.
 If untrapped then
 these will cause the tool script to exit.
 If usage is interactive only then exception handling in unnecessary.